davemo/blog.davemo.com/app/posts/2021-11-11-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 - How can I write automated **tests** ?
 - How should I **package** things?

+(Keep in mind, **I'm biased!** My approach will probably differ from yours and that's ok.
+There are also tools and techniques I surely don't know about -- please let me know on [twitter](https://twitter.com/dmosher).
+I'm always eager to learn).

+> If you're new to systems programming altogether you might enjoy this [gist I created](https://gist.github.com/davemo/3c6042086deff4c2fd8a5f16751050d4) with some learning resources on the topic.
+Jumping into building tools with Node assumes at least _some_ of this knowledge.

+The rest of this post will take the form of a guided tutorial to help you get started building tools in Node.
+Let's go!

+### Getting started

+ You'll need the following pre-requisites in order to follow along:

+- an installation of `node` (>= v16) and `npm` (>= v8)
+- a terminal (like `Terminal.app` on macOS) and knowledge of how to execute commands
+- your favorite code editor

-If you would like to follow along while you read and you already have node and npm installed, then run the following steps to make some local directories and clone my [workflow template](https://github.com/davemo/nodejs-tool-dev-template).
+First, run the following commands in your terminal to make some local directories and clone my [workflow template](https://github.com/davemo/nodejs-tool-dev-template).

-The rest of this post uses the directories `my_project` and `my_tool` as examples.

 ```bash
 # create a sample project directory and scaffold with npm